shanmdphd/eacptreview/README.md

 ConclusionsGo
 Our data show that liver uptake of a microdose of [11C]erlotinib occurred via a carrier-mediated process, which became inhibited at therapeutic erlotinib doses.
 Active uptake transport of erlotinib into the liver may account for variability in plasma PK and potentially play a role in transporter-mediated drug interactions.

+### Characterization of absorption, metabolism, and elimination of Niraparib, an investigational poly (ADP-ribose) polymerase inhibitor, in cancer patients

+> niraparib 의 PK를 밝혀냄.

-### Characterization of absorption, metabolism, and elimination of Niraparib, an investigational poly (ADP-ribose) polymerase inhibitor, in cancer patients Zhi-Yi Zhang1, Vikram Kansra1, Lotte van Andel2, Matthijs Tibben2, Hilde Rosing2, Sharon Lu1, Shefali Agarwal1, Lorraine Hughes1, Jan H. M. Schellens3,4, Jos H. Beijnen2,4
+Zhi-Yi Zhang1, Vikram Kansra1, Lotte van Andel2, Matthijs Tibben2, Hilde Rosing2, Sharon Lu1, Shefali Agarwal1, Lorraine Hughes1, Jan H. M. Schellens3,4, Jos H. Beijnen2,4
 TESARO Inc, Waltham, USA
 Antoni van Leeuwenhoek/The Netherlands Cancer Institute and MC Slotervaart, Amsterdam, The Netherlands The Netherlands Cancer Institute, Amsterdam, The Netherlands